dhanji/jade/README.md

 [benchmark yourself](https://github.com/dhanji/jade/blob/master/test/com/rethrick/jade/JadeVsJade4jBenchmark.java).

 Other differences from Jade4j:
-  * iteration with __each__
   * `-#` Jade-level comments (no emitted content)
-  * all emitted expressions are xml-escaped by default
   * literal tags work (e.g. `'foo.bar'` emits `<foo.bar>`)
   * attribute tags can be MVEL/Java expressions if using braces: `p{ 'time' : new java.util.Date() }`
   * any text in the template is a candidate for xml-escaping (not just `|` text lines)
-  * Jade is much more lenient with template parsing than Jade4j
+  * Jade is more lenient with template parsing than Jade4j

 ...all this works perfectly in our Jade. whereas I was not able to get any of them to work in side-by-side tests (plz feel free to correct me if I'm wrong).